DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 even the holders of longstanding, sweeping centralities still cannot overcome them.
 This is the case with Facebook, whose hypercentrality appears to be entirely immune to attacks by its competitors.
-Facebook’s domination becomes exasperating when we hears its founder Mark Zuckerberg claim that his expansionist policies are justified due to fact that the service he provides is analogous to a public electricity supplier.
+Facebook’s domination becomes exasperating when we hear its founder Mark Zuckerberg claim that his expansionist policies are justified due to fact that the service he provides is analogous to a public electricity supplier.
 But electricity is a physical good and its production and